ohteedee/COVID-19_diagnosing_app/README.md

 This application takes either symptoms and/or chest X-ray as input from users and predict whether they have COVID.
 X-ray can help distinguish between COVID and Pneumonia

 ### deployment
-You can see this application in action [here] (https://share.streamlit.io/ohteedee/covid-19_diagnosing_app/main/app.py)
+You can see this application in action [here](https://share.streamlit.io/ohteedee/covid-19_diagnosing_app/main/app.py)

 ### replication of work
 Feel free to clone the repo.
 However acknowledgement of this work is expected.

-If you need the origninal notebooks about how the models were generated, you can reach out to me on linkedin - https://www.linkedin.com/in/tosin-oyewale/
+If you need the origninal notebooks about how the models were generated, you can reach out to me on [linkedin](https://www.linkedin.com/in/tosin-oyewale/)
 ### General information
 The application is based on two datasets (see dataset section).
 The first is based on covid-19 symptoms and the second is based on chest xray